 Pro Restrictions of tokens count "forces" to write code effectively

 When you reach 8192 tokens, you're screwed.
-However, this limit can teach you to take a look on entire code and think you could optimize it.
+However, this limit can teach you to take a look at entire code and think how you could optimize it.

 Pro Possible writing code in external editor